The Exoplanet Physics Project

 Week 6 - GARDEN GNOMES & GRAVITY

 Students explore surface gravity with the help from a little gnome called Kern.

 Students pull together what they have learnt in previous weeks and are asked to analyse three sets of data.
 Each set contains one habitable exoplanet which they are asked to identify and propose a mission to.
 Proposals are posted on blog and compete nationally with 19 other schools.
 Judges from the Planet Hunters team and the National Space Academy will determine the winner.

 Week 8 - STUDENT SURVEY & PLANETHUNTERS.ORG

 Students are introduced to a real-life hunt for exoplanets through the Planet Hunters website and are encouraged to participate.
-Proposals are uploaded to the blog and the student survey is released.
+Proposals are uploaded to the project website and the student survey is released.

 The winning class will receive iTunes vouchers and a Sony Bloggie Camcorder!